RedHatGov/rhmap-workshops/docs/www/4.2/default/lab-working-with-scm.md

 ### Editing source code
 Now that we have pulled down the code from the platform to our local environment we can modify the code using any editor we would like.

-First we have to navigate to the cloud app.
+First we have to navigate to the client app.
 <blockquote>
 <i class="fa fa-terminal"></i> Goto the terminal and type the following
 </blockquote>
 {% highlight csh %}
-$ cd <cloud app name>
+$ cd <client app name>
 {% endhighlight %}